alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 But importantly, the final optimization loop is still based on maximizing the likelihood of actions in your dataset.
 The only change is on how the data is generated.
-So, if you have a very large dataset, from a wide variety of experts (like a corpus of StarCraft games from anyone who's played the game), then it's possible that your data already has enough variety to let your agent learn how to recover from the majority of incorrect decisions it could make.
+So, if you have a very large dataset, from a wide variety of experts (like, say, a corpus of StarCraft games from anyone who's ever played the game), then it's possible that your data already has enough variety to let your agent learn how to recover from the majority of incorrect decisions it could make.

 This is something I've anecdotally noticed in my own work.
 Adding a small amount of exploration noise to a handcoded policy at collection time can give you significant gains at training time.
 The fact that imitation learning gives a good baseline seems important for bootstrapping learning.
 It's true that AlphaZero was able to avoid this, but the AlphaGo version with imitation learning bootstrapping was developed first.
 I